SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_changes.md

 > [!NOTE]
 > When using a query filter with filter assistance enabled, the statistics will determine the number of decimals that can be used.

-#### Dashboards & low-code apps: Feed component selections would incorrectly be lost after applying a built-in theme [ID_34908]
+#### Dashboards & Low-Code Apps: Feed component selections would incorrectly be lost after applying a built-in theme [ID_34908]

 <!-- MR 10.3.0 - FR 10.3.1 -->

 When you applied a built-in theme, feed component selections would incorrectly be lost after refetching the data.

-#### Dashboards & low-code apps: Not possible to group the data in a timeline populated using a query with a query filter [ID_34932]
+#### Dashboards & Low-Code Apps: Not possible to group the data in a timeline populated using a query with a query filter [ID_34932]

 <!-- MR 10.3.0 - FR 10.3.1 -->

 When a timeline was populated using a query with a query filter, it would incorrectly not be possible to group the data.

-#### Low-code apps: Drop-down box containing an 'execute component' action would incorrectly be empty [ID_34953]
+#### Low-Code Apps: Drop-down box containing an 'execute component' action would incorrectly be empty [ID_34953]

 <!-- MR 10.3.0 - FR 10.2.12 [CU1] -->

 When an *execute component* action had been configured, in some cases, when you tried to update that action, the drop-down box containing the action would incorrectly be empty.

-#### Dashboards app & low-code apps: Manually sorted GQI table would no longer feed row values [ID_34969]
+#### Dashboards app & Low-Code Apps: Manually sorted GQI table would no longer feed row values [ID_34969]

 <!-- MR 10.3.0 - FR 10.2.12 [CU1] -->